 Agency Affected: Small Business Administration

 Comments: SBA concurred with our recommendations and noted that SBA would work to implement the recommendations.
 SBA agreed that it intends to respond to staffing requirements of the SBJA while acknowledging resource constraints in its next annual report to Congress.
 In November 2014, SBA officials said that SBA was in the process of evaluating the impact of Voluntary Early Retirement Authority (VERA) and Voluntary Separation Incentive Payments (VSIP) retirements that took place at the end of September 2014 and was developing a plan for reallocating full-time employees (FTEs).
 They said that at the end of this process, SBA would have a better understanding of the impact on current and future USEAC staffing levels.
 In September 2015, SBA stated that it was still in the process of evaluating the impact of the VERA/VSIP retirements that took place at the end of September 2014, and was developing a plan for current and future FTEs.
 In February 2016, SBA's Office of International Trade (OIT) reported that in the first quarter of fiscal year 2016, it was able to fill the 21st of 30 USEAC-based Export Finance Specialist positions.
 OIT also reported that it has prepared an updated staffing proposal for the remaining nine positions called for under the Small Business Jobs Act of 2010.
-Finally, OIT noted that filling the remaining nine positions would depend on their receiving additional agency funding.
-As of March 2017, SBA?s new leadership was reviewing agency budget and staffing needs and had not provided us with their proposal for filling the remaining nine positions.
+OIT noted that filling the remaining nine positions would depend on their receiving additional agency funding.
+As of March 2017, SBA?s new leadership was reviewing agency budget and staffing needs and had not provided us with a proposal for filling the remaining positions.

 Recommendation: To more effectively implement SBA's expansion of OIT field staff as required by the SBJA, the Administrator of the SBA should update SBA's plan for additional OIT staff to include funding sources and time frames, as well as possible efficiencies from clearly defining roles and responsibilities and leveraging other entities' export assistance resources.